Published on: 2025-11-21

 Failed rallies that stall under the EMA cluster, confirming that the path of least resistance remains lower.

 Today’s weakness comes from a mix of macro fear, heavy ETF outflows, and a break below key price levels like 100,000 and 90,000 USD.
-Together they have pushed BTC to seven-month lows around the mid-80,000s.
+Together these factors pushed BTC down to seven-month lows around 82,000 USD in late November.
+After a short bounce above 90,000 USD, price is now back under pressure and trading in the mid-80,000s.

 ETF outflows are not the only cause, but they are a major driver.
-Spot Bitcoin ETFs have shed close to 3 billion USD in November, including record daily redemptions.
-That forced selling has added strong downward pressure on the spot price.
+Spot Bitcoin ETFs have shed around 3.5–3.7 billion USD in November, including record daily redemptions from funds such as IBIT.
+That forced selling added strong downward pressure on the spot price, even though flows turned modestly positive again toward the end of the month.

 No one can guarantee a recovery, but history shows BTC has often bounced after deep corrections, especially when daily RSI is oversold and halving-driven supply remains tight.
-A sustained recovery would likely need calmer macro conditions and a turn in ETF flows back to net inflows.
+Right now, daily RSI is back in deep oversold territory and ETF flows have started to stabilise, but a sustained recovery would still need calmer macro conditions and a clear return to net ETF inflows rather than just a few positive days.

 Bitcoin is always high risk, and current conditions are especially volatile.
 Large intraday swings, high leverage in derivatives, and macro uncertainty mean position sizing and strict risk management are essential.
 Many traders scale down size or wait for clearer levels before re-entering.